 - Online Rating is the most important factor used by consumers to judge a law firm

 You’ve got some of the smartest, most hard-working people in the world in your office.
 You’ve worked with high-profile clients and major corporations.
 Your work has saved (or won) millions of dollars for clients.
-Your partners are hands-down the most brilliant minds in the legal industry.
+Your fellow attorney's and partners are hands-down the most brilliant minds in the legal industry.

 In 2021, it doesn’t matter how savvy your legal team is or how many clients success stories your law firm has online —having an inbound marketing strategy for your law firm is essential to growth and future success in our current world.
 While it is true that good legal firms will get a lot of clients through referrals and recommendations, not having a strong digital presence will leave a lot of the profit on the table.

 In this post, we’ll break down a few key things to remember specifically for Legal organizations to understand how to execute an inbound marketing strategy for your firm successfully.